tpavay/AngularJS-Tutorial/README.md

 # AngularJS-NameCalculator

 In this project we created a simple Name Calculator in order to practice the basics of the common MVVM design pattern.
+   - It has a simple input box.
+As you type in the input box the total value of the string (in ASCI) is output.

 The Name calculator only has 4 files including this readme.
 1. angular.min.js